 The Amazon isn’t just in Brazil.
 The lesser known town of Leticia, Colombia lies along the Amazon river where the borders of Colombia, Brazil, and Peru meet.
-Easily accessible by flight from inside Colombia, Leticia makes for a great place to see the natural wonders of the Amazon river and rainforest, and without the pesky visa requirements of Brazil.
-(And, you can still set foot in not only Brazil, but also Peru).
+Easily accessible by flight from inside Colombia, Leticia makes for a great place to see the natural wonders of the Amazon river and rainforest, and you can easily access Brazil and Peru.
 Read on for a complete travel guide to Leticia, Colombia, including why you should visit, how to get there, what to do, and where to stay in Leticia, along with travel tips and a packing list.

 Why You Should Visit Leticia

 There’s something special about the allure of visiting the Amazon.
 Truly one of mother Earth’s natural wonders, the river and the rainforest call to our wild and adventurous side.
 A visit is something to be crossed off your travel goals, life goals, bucket, or whatever you want to call it list.

 We have been to Leticia twice.
 Susana and I went in July 2016 and we returned recently in July 2019 with my mom, who wanted to go for all the reasons listed above.
 We really enjoyed it both times!

 While your first thought of visiting the Amazon probably leads you to Brazil, Leticia is also a wonderful option.
 Sporting less crowds and a little less tourist development, it offers a bit more of an authentic experience than the more popular destinations in Brazil.
 Also, although Leticia itself is not deep in the forest, you can use it as a starting point to tour deeper, where deforestation has taken less of a toll than farther down the river in Brazil.